Sanjay-Saravanan/SER/README.md

-# 📢 Speech Emotion Recognition with Speaker Diarization and Emotion Analysis
+# 📢 Speech Emotion Recognition with Speaker Diarization and Emotion Analysis - Patent Filed / Patent Pending

 This project integrates **speech-to-text transcription**, **speaker diarization**, and **emotion recognition** into a single system using state-of-the-art AI models.
 It enables real-time emotional analysis of conversations with multiple speakers and outputs both per-speaker emotion timelines and overall sentiment analysis.